-THE IRISH GUARDS WEST MIDLANDS BRANCH
+THE IRISH GUARDS MIDLANDS BRANCH

-The Midlands Micks will be meeting at a New venue:
+The Midlands Micks meeting venule:

 IRISH GUARDS ASSOCIATION